jyates301/jyates301/README.md

 - 👋 Hi, I’m Jordan
-- 👀 I’m interested in product deisgn and innovation
+- 👀 I’m interested in innovation and software development
-- 🌱 I’m currently studying electrical engineering
+- 🌱 I’m currently studying electrical & computer engineering
 - 💞️ I’m looking to collaborate on new ideas

 <!---